TatuLund/TwinColSelect/README.md

  The component also has drag and drop support.

 ## Release notes

+### Version 2.1.0
+- Fixed issue with buttons enabled when no data
+- Fixed issue with Filter and SortComparator not working via DataView
+- Fixed issue with sorting not done when moving items
+- Compiled with Java 11 for Vaadin 23

+### Version 2.0.0
+- Added DataView API support for Vaadin 17+

 ### Version 1.8.1
 - Fixed css that breaks with Vaadin 14.6.0